Free FocuSee alternative for whiteboard videos

 NeedExcaliRecFocuSee

-Recording surfaceBuilt-in Excalidraw-style whiteboardYour desktop, app window, or browser screen
+Recording surfaceBuilt-in Excalidraw-style whiteboardOnline: tab, window, webcam, or full screen.
+Desktop: screen and apps.

-Auto-zoom behaviorDesigned around whiteboard drawing and click focusDesigned around screen demos and cursor movement
+Zoom behaviorDesigned around whiteboard drawing and click focusOnline: add zoom after recording.
+Desktop: automatic zoom and cursor effects.

 Best content typeTeaching clips, visual frameworks, math notes, product thinking, internal whiteboard explanationsProduct demos, software tutorials, website walkthroughs, polished screen recordings